kasir-barati/you-say/README.md

 ### Run e2e tests for backend

-Run `nx test:e2e:docker backend-e2e` to run the e2e tests from scratch.
+Run `nx test:e2e:docker backend-e2e` to start backend application, and then execute e2e tests against it.
 Run `nx test:e2e backend-e2e` if you only touched the unit tests and not the codes of the backend and you are are sure that data is not corrupted.

 ## Frontend